 - Complete the online Self-Assessment.

-- Schedule & attend an Academic Success Consultation with an Undergraduate Retention Counselor (see more information below).
+- Schedule & attend a Student Success Consultation with an Undergraduate Retention Counselor (see more information below).

-- a.
-Bring a printed copy of the Self-Assessment to your Consultation.
+- Bring a printed copy of the Self-Assessment to your Consultation.